-STANDARD 2: Hiring requirements for Peer Support are per specialization:

-- a) Youth Peer Support requirements include: - Lived and/or living experience of mental health or substance use related concerns; - Ability to connect with young people as a peer; and Completion of Foundry Youth Peer Support training or equivalent. - b) Family Peer Support include: - Lived and/or living experience as a primary caregiver of a young person with mental health or substance use related concerns; - : :: :::

-- Ability to connect with families and caregivers as a peer; and Completion of Foundry Family Peer Support training or equivalent.

-Importance of Critical Component (Non-negotiable) Ideal Implementation (Gold Standard) Acceptable Variation Unacceptable Variation Expected Outcomes Description of rationales of the importance of this component Description of implementer behaviour Description of implementer behaviour Description of implementer behaviour Description of expected outcomes if this component is used with fidelity Peer Support Workers identify with others as peers with lived/living experience and have acquired the skills and competencies required to fulfill the expectations of the role with confidence.
+STANDARD 2: Hiring requirements for Peer Support are per spects the structure of the struct s tor Peer Support are per sp secialization: a) Youth Peer Support requirements include: irements include: i.
+Lived and/or living i.
+Ability to connect w ii.
+Completion of Four Lived and/or living experience of mental health or substance use r Ability to connect with young people as a peer; and Completion of Foundry Youth Peer Support training or equivalent.
+Lived and/or living experience of mental health or substance use related concerns; Ability to connect with young people as a peer; and Completion of Foundry Youth Peer Support training or equivalent. b) Family Peer Support include: ude: i.
+Lived and/or living ii.
+Ability to connect w iii.
+Completion of Four Lived and/or living experience as a primary caregiver of a young p Ability to connect with families and caregivers as a peer; and Completion of Foundry Family Peer Support training or equivalent. liver of a young person with mental he a peer; and ing or equivalent.
+Lived and/or living experience as a primary caregiver of a young person with mental health or substance use related concerns; Ability to connect with families and caregivers as a peer; and Completion of Foundry Family Peer Support training or equivalent.
+16 Importance of Critical Component (Non-negotiable) Ideal Implementation (Gold Standard) Acceptable Variation Unacceptable Variation Expected Outcomes Description of rationales of the importance of this component Description of implementer behaviour Description of implementer behaviour Description of implementer behaviour Description of expected outcomes if this component is used with fidelity Peer Support Workers identify with others as peers with lived/living experience and have acquired the skills and competencies required to fulfill the expectations of the role with confidence.
 YPS: Lived and/or living experience of mental health or substance use related concerns.
 YPS: Lived and/or living experience with supporting someone in their circle of care with mental health or substance use related concerns.
 YPS: No personal lived and/or living experience of mental health or substance use related concerns.
 Peer Support Workers are able to draw on their own experience and are able to connect with young people and their circle of care in an empathetic way.
 Peer Support Workers help to instill hope that recovery is possible when connecting with other young people and their family members.